mdnelles/employees.neio.server/README.md

 `docker run -d -p 3306:3306 --name some-mysql -e MYSQL_ROOT_PASSWORD=my-secret`

+Make sure your mysql server can allow connections from different hosts In `my.cnf` if you use bind-address = 0.0.0.0 your MySQL server will listen for connections on all network interfaces.
+That means your MySQL server could be reached from the Internet ; make sure to setup firewall rules accordingly.

 ## The web service

 The first directive in the web service is to build the image based on our Dockerfile.
 This will recreate the image we used before, but it will now be named according to the project we are in, nodejsexpresstodoapp.
 After that, we are giving the service some specific instructions on how it should operate: